Dhruv00000/bits-wifi-autologin/README.md

 An app to automatically log into the BITS goa campus wifi

-# Installation instructions:
+# Installation instructions

-# Miscellaneous information:
+# Miscellaneous information

 - This app is android-only.
 For desktop devices, use [auto-campnet](https://github.com/Devsoc-BPGC/auto-campnet).
 For ios, ...idk